Sports Coach Logo Sports Coach Training Principles Fitness Components

 Putting On A Climbing Helmet

 A climbing helmet must be correctly and firmly placed on the head to ensure comfort and protection.
-Due to the helmets being manufactured for a specific area, they usually have a particular head circumference.
-This helmet also comes with an adjustable and firm lock that helps hold it firmly on the head, to prevent it from falling off a climber’s head in an emergency.
+Because helmets are manufactured for a specific area, they usually have a particular head circumference.
+This helmet also comes with an adjustable and firm lock that helps hold it firmly on the head to prevent it from falling off a climber's head in an emergency.

-There are two adjustment systems on a climbing helmet: a ring or strap and a chin strap.
+A climbing helmet has two adjustment systems: a ring or strap and a chin strap.
 The former helps to enclose the lower part of the head, while the latter keeps the helmet in place.
-The ring is first placed far when fitting the inner adjustment, and then put on and adjusted via the adjustment mechanism to ensure stability on the climber’s head.
-To find out if the helmet is in place, you can move your head sideways.
+The ring is first placed far when fitting the inner adjustment and then put on and adjusted via the adjustment mechanism to ensure stability on the climber's head.
+You can move your head sideways to find out if the helmet is in place.
 If it does not wobble, then the optimal fit is achieved.
 The helmet is also protected from slipping off by the two chin straps.

 The following are factors to consider when selecting a climbing helmet:

-- It is ideal to have a headlamp attachment fixed to it.
-With this, you can easily fit a headlamp that you can use in the dark.
+• It is ideal to have a headlamp attachment fixed to it.
+This allows you to easily fit a headlamp that you can use in the dark.

-- Some women's helmets are available as well, such as Petzl and Elia.
-This type of helmet has a recess at the back for both tied and long hairs.
-This enables women to feel comfortable when putting on such helmets.
+• Some women's helmets, such as Petzl and Elia, are also available.
+This type of helmet has a recess at the back for both tied and long hair, enabling women to feel comfortable wearing it.

-- You should be careful when packing your helmet, as they could be exposed to extreme pressure - especially with in-mold and hybrid climbing helmets.
+• You should be careful when packing your helmets, as they could be exposed to extreme pressure - especially with in-mould and hybrid climbing helmets.
 Avoid placing heavy objects on them.

 Purchasing A Helmet For Various Activities